miloseviczoran/miloseviczoran/README.md

-<p align="justify"><span color="text-lime-400">Zoran<span> is a developer with a Master's degree in Computer Engineering and 10+ years of software engineering/development experience.
+<p align="justify">✨ZORAN✨ is a developer with a Master's degree in Computer Engineering and 10+ years of software engineering/development experience.
 He is experienced in back-end, front-end and automation technologies such as Python, FastAPI, MySQL, Selenium, JavaScript, TypeScript and more.
 Zoran has also developed and maintained various software solutions and has exceptional knowledge in this field.</p>

 - 🔭 Currently working on Python/TypeScript.
 - 👯 Looking to collaborate on new business ideas.